DarsheeeGamer/Pylite/README.md

 ## Introduction

 PyLite is a simplified programming language inspired by Python.
 It is implemented using Python itself and is designed to be a minimal yet functional language interpreter.
 PyLite aims to demonstrate the core concepts of lexing, parsing, and interpretation without the complexities of a full-fledged language.
+Pylite has two variants, one coded in python and the other coded in C++.

 This project provides a command-line interface (CLI) that can execute .pylite files or interpret code interactively.